 It is no surprise that road accidents are a major cause of both fatalities and lost time injuries so that a number of companies have taken to monitoring these separately.
 The data is still patchy and there are also issues as to the precise definition of a road accident.
-The results should therefore be considered as indicative only.
+The overall figures should therefore be considered as indicative only.
 For this reason we only report RAR data for the whole downstream industry and all personnel involved (own staff and contractors) as we consider the level of reporting insufficient for the segmented data to be significant.
+It must be noted, however, that the vast majority of road accidents occur in distribution and retail activities where both sales employees and truck drivers cover a large mileage.

-3. 2002 RESULTS
+3. 2003 RESULTS